Z-Jailbreak/Z-Saves/README.md

 To upload the zipped save file and share it with the community:

-The simple way is to create a [GitHub issue](https://github.com/bucanero/apollo-saves/issues/new/choose) with the provided template, then you can write down the save description and upload the Zip file directly there (just drag&drop the `.zip`): https://github.com/bucanero/apollo-saves/issues/new/choose
+The simple way is to create a [GitHub issue](https://z-jailbreak.github.io/Z-Saves/issues/new/choose) with the provided template, then you can write down the save description and upload the Zip file directly there (just drag&drop the `.zip`): https://z-jailbreak.github.io/Z-Saves/issues/new/choose

-### Alternative

-If you don't know about GitHub (forks, pull requests, etc.), don't worry.
-Just upload the `.zip` file you created to [Mediafire](http://www.mediafire.com) or any other file-sharing service, then just send me [a message here](http://www.bucanero.com.ar) with the link and information/description so I can add it.

 ## Advanced